My Name Is Jerry: Development

 Originally conceived in 2006 by Mead and writing partner Andy Janoch as a starring vehicle for Doug Jones, Mead took the original project to Ball State University professor Rodger Smith, who along with his Institute for Digital Education and Entertainment (IDEE) program, was interested in involving the university with a film project.
-Mead, Janoch and Smith went through several scripts drafts before Mead contacted David Hamilton, a college-friend who was working in Los Angeles for the series ER.
-Hamilton did a script re-write and along with fellow 'ER' alum Zach Baliva, came on board to produce the film.
+Mead, Janoch, and Smith went through several scripts drafts before Mead contacted David Hamilton, a college-friend who was working in Los Angeles for the series ER.
+Hamilton did a script re-write and, along with fellow 'ER' alum Zach Baliva, came on board to produce the film.

-Though Ball State University had the equipment to produce a motion picture, they did not have the necessary personnel, so professionals from Los Angeles, Chicago, and Austin were hired to take the roles of department heads, to further the student's experience on the project, and to give the film a more polished-look.
+Though Ball State University had the equipment to produce a motion picture, they did not have the necessary personnel, so professionals from Los Angeles, Chicago, and Austin were hired to take the roles of department heads to further the student's experience on the project and to give the film a more polished-look.
 Nathan Wilson was hired as the Director of Photography, after having worked on several high-profile films.
-Michael Bricker was brought on board as Production Designer, based on his work on smaller films produced in Austin, TX and with the University of Texas at Austin.
+Michael Bricker was brought on board as Production Designer, based on his work on smaller films produced in Austin, TX, and with the University of Texas at Austin.
 Blair Scheller was hired out of Chicago for his experience in the sound departments on big-budget motion pictures.
 All of this led to a more rounded experience for the Ball State University students who would fill out the support crews and production positions.

-Originally slated for a January start, the script was re-written to be a set in the summer time, with a New Year's Eve celebration being changed to a party taking place on the Fourth of July.
+Originally slated for a January start, the script was re-written to be set in the summer time, with a New Year's Eve celebration being changed to a party taking place on the Fourth of July.
 Production finally began in July 2008, in Muncie, Indiana, after Jones had completed his promotional duties for Hellboy II.
 Principal photography lasted for 20 days.
-During the shooting of several scenes, the temperatures would reach triple-digits, but the young crew and the experienced cast kept working and shooting wrapped only one day behind what had originally been scheduled, with only a single pick-up shot filmed some time later (to replace a shot that was unusable due to a digital glitch in the original footage).
+During the shooting of several scenes, the temperatures would reach triple-digits, but the young crew and the experienced cast kept working, and shooting wrapped only one day behind what had originally been scheduled, with only a single pick-up shot filmed some time later (to replace a shot that was unusable due to a digital glitch in the original footage).